BharatSahlot/osn-xv6/README.md

 | PBS | 2 | 24 | 119 |
 | LBS | 2 | 20 | 136 |
 | MLFQ | 2 | 22 | 127 |

+### Copy-on-write Fork

+The given fork system call is modified in a way such that it only copies the physical memory when one of the processes who have access to it try to write on it, instead of copying all the physical memory used by a process for it's child.

+This implemented by creating a new flag `PTE_C`(declared in `kernel/riscv.h`) which tell if a page needs to be copied when the process tries to right on it.
+The `uvmcopy()` function in `kernel/vm.c` has been modified to to set the copy on write flag `PTE_C` and remove the write permission flag `PTE_W` from the flags of a page instead of just copying it.

+Taking away the write permission like this will result in a page fault whenever the process tries to write on the page.
+This handled in `usertrap()` function in `kernel/trap.c` by copying the page whenever there is a page fault and page flags contain `PTE_C`.

+For freeing the pages an array `pgrc[]` is declared in `kernel/kalloc.c` with indices for each page available in physical memory.
+This array maintains a count of processes that are accessing a given page.

+Every time a page is allocated using `kalloc()` the corresponding value is incremented in the array using the function `incpgrc()` which finds the index of the given page in the array and increments the value at that index by `1`.

+Every time a page is freed using `kfree()` it decrements the corresponding value in the array using `decpgrc()`.
+If the value hits 0 after decrementing, that means no other processes are accessing that page, then the memory of that page is freed.

+Changes similar to the ones in `usertrap()` in are made in `copyout()` function in `kernel/vm.c` as this function is used by the kernel to write on a user process' memory.

 ## ACKNOWLEDGMENTS